 What?
 I thought this was free?

 The bottom line is if you are a commercial entity making a profit ShovelBums costs a minimum of $100 per job category/Academic position advertised per location (Note: This is cheap!
-This is 1/4 the price of a job on Monster.com and it is the only service that targets your intended audience so quickly).
+This is 1/4 the price of a basic job on Monster.com and it is the only service that targets your exceptionally niche intended audience so quickly).
 But, there is always a but, the costs can vary by the type of ad you are posting.
 I keep my rates low by figuring that a posting is worth only a few hours loaded rate for a position you are filling.

 - If you are advertising for 5 Full-Time Archaeological Field Technicians, the cost would only be $100.
-(This is just a single job category, Field Technicians, for a single job)
+(This is just a single job category, Archaeological Field Technicians, for a single job)

 - "Cattle Call", "On-Call" and "Temporary" ads (i.e. an add that reads like "We need a bunch of field people for a lot of projects in several states this summer") will be billed on a case by case basis, but it usually starts at $200.
 FYI Cattle Call listings can get, to borrow a term from the storied vernacular of Post-processualism, pretty whacky.
 I often have to re-read these posts very carefully several times to try and divine just how many positions, in how many locations, an ad is looking for people.